davidbalian/key-cy-properties-loop/SHORTCODE_REFERENCE.md

 ### `[property_filter_plot_area]`

-Plot area range filter with slider.
+Plot area range filter with slider (displays as "Land Area" in the interface).

 **Attributes:**